SEO Keyword Research Quick Guide

 It’s important to mention that there’s no definite answer to the question, “What is a good volume?” because it depends on who you’re targeting.

-For instance, we’ve worked with clients that wanted to optimize their content for keywords that had fewer than 10 monthly searches, but that was for a product that, when sold, would amount to hundreds of thousands of dollars in one single sale.
+For instance, we’ve worked with clients who wanted to optimize their content for keywords that had fewer than 10 monthly searches, but that was for a product that, when sold, would amount to hundreds of thousands of dollars in one single sale.

-However, if you’d like some general guidelines, for local SEO, anything from 20 to 200 monthly searches is good.
+However, if you’d like some general guidelines for local SEO, anything from 20 to 200 monthly searches is good.

 ✔ Searcher Satisfaction